 Notice the colors, textures, scents, tastes and sounds while eating.
 Using fresh herbs and spices, such as garlic, ginger, cilantro and basil, is also a great way to boost flavor and heighten your senses.

 Challenge yourself to chew each bite at least 30 times.
 Chewing releases digestive enzymes that help break down your food to improve digestion and increase nutrient absorption.

 It takes about 20 minutes for leptin, your hunger reducing hormone, to signal that you’re “full.”
 So take your time eating by taking smaller bites, putting utensils down, pausing and checking-in with your body.

-Are you slouched over or holding tension in your shoulders?
+Are you slouched over or tense?
 Find a relaxed seated position that feels comfortable.